-type can be either Default or LowerCase for case-insensitive matches.
+type can be either IndexType.Default or IndexType.LowerCase for case-insensitive matches.

-@Lazy Indicator for lists to fetch them lazily on demand, not every list item at once.
+- @Lazy Indicator for lists to fetch them lazily on demand, not every list item at once.
 Using this will NOT delete relationships when one is missing in save operations.
-We have to delete them manually, when needed.

-@NotPersistant The field should not be persisted.

-@NullRemove Remove a property if set to null.

-@RelatedTo(type=None, direction=Direction.OUTGOING, multiple=false, restrictType=false) The field represents a relation to another or the same model.
+We have to delete them manually, when needed. - @NotPersistant The field should not be persisted. - @NullRemove Remove a property if set to null.
+Note that this will also delete the property if we save a model where the @NullRemove property is not fetched. - @RelatedTo(type=None, direction=Direction.OUTGOING, multiple=false, restrictType=false) The field represents a relation to another or the same model.